 - falls below $22 million, a RIT-D proponent can include its 'final project assessment report' as part of its 'distribution annual planning report

 When reviewing the RIT cost thresholds, we also reviewed the cost thresholds under S5.8(g) and S5.8(b2)(4) of the Rules, which concern how distribution businesses should report on committed investments and network assets in their distribution annual planning reports.

 Separately, the Energy Security Board (ESB) is coordinating the work of the Australian Energy Market Commission, the Australian Energy Regulator and the Australian Energy Market Operator on planning and regulation of the transmission system and interconnection.
 This review is not impacted by nor does it impact that coordination of work of the ESB.

-We are reviewing the cost thresholds for the regulatory investment test for transmission (RIT T) and distribution (RIT D) (collectively, the 'RITs').
+On 31 July 2018, the AER initiated a review of the cost thresholds associated with the regulatory investment test for transmission (RIT-T) and the regulatory investment test for distribution (RIT-D) (collectively, the 'RITs').